Colored gemstones come in a wide variety of colors, and even gemstones of the same type can have different shades.

-- How to choose colored stones
+- How to choose colored gemstones

-1. colorChoose by
+1. colorChoose

-Many people choose gemstones in their favorite colors to accent their everyday fashion.
+Many people choose gemstones in their favorite colors to add an accent to their everyday fashion.
 The impression a gemstone gives varies greatly depending on its color.
-Even if it's the same blue, a deep sapphire would give a calm impression, while a vibrant aquamarine would give a bright impression.
-Even a subtle difference in color can completely change the impression, soActually see the real thingI recommend you to choose it.There are so many types of colored stones that it is not possible to introduce them all, but the most common colors and gemstones are listed below.
+Even within the same blue color, a deep sapphire gives a calm impression, while a vibrant aquamarine gives a brighter impression.
+Even subtle differences in color can drastically change the impression.Please see the actual product in person.I recommend you choose this option.There are a great many types of colored gemstones, and it's impossible to introduce them all, but some representative colors and gemstones are listed below.

-- blueSapphire / Aquamarine / Turquoise / Paraiba tourmaline / Blue topaz
+- blueSapphire / Aquamarine / Turquoise / Paraiba Tourmaline / Blue Topaz

 - greenEmerald / Jade / Green Garnet / Peridot / Alexandrite / Green Tourmaline